AdobeDocs/experience-manager-core-components.en/help/components/embed.md

 ## Configure Dialog {#configure-dialog}

 The configure dialog allows the content author to define the external resource to be embedded on the page.

+### Properties Tab {#properties-tab}

 First choose which type of resource should be embedded:

 * [URL](#url)
 * [Embeddable](#embeddable)
 * [HTML](#html)

-For each type of embeddable, you can define ad **ID**.
+For each type of embeddable, you can define an **ID**.
 This option allows to control the unique identifier of the component in the HTML and in the [Data Layer](/help/developing/data-layer/overview.md).

 * If left blank, a unique ID is automatically generated for you and can be found by inspecting the resulting page.
 * If an ID is specified, it is the responsibility of the author to make sure that it is unique.
 * Changing the ID can have an impact on CSS, JS and Data Layer tracking.

-### URL {#url}
+#### URL {#url}

 The simplest embed is the URL.
 Simply paste the URL of the resource you wish to embed in the **URL** field.
 The component will attempt to access the resource and if it can be rendered by one of the processors, it will display a confirmation message below the **URL** field.
 If not, the field will be marked in error.